Code-Institute-Submissions/stream1_project1/README.md

 ## Features

 ### Existing features
-- Collapsible navigation - allows users to view downloadable PDFs., on click of burger menu.
-- Downloadable portfolio and cv in PDF format - allows users to download PDFs, on click of link and subsequent use of browser native controls.
+- Downloadable portfolio and cv in PDF format - allows users to download PDFs. on click of link and subsequent use of browser native controls.
 - Links to other projects - allows users to visit other project sites, on click of link.

 ### Features left to implement